 The company grew as they acquired related chemical producers, my favorite of which was the Bakelite Corporation.
 Bakelite made one of the first-ever synthetic plastic products used for toys, jewelry, telephones, radios and even electrical insulators.
 Many mid-century modern buildings took advantage of the product, such as the Farnsworth House.
 This iconic Mies van der Rohe buildings used Bakelite for some of its electrical panels.

 Building an Iconic Tower

 When the Carbide and Carbon building was built in the signature style of the 1920s: luxurious Art Deco.
 Sons of the prolific Chicago architect Daniel H. Burnham, aptly named Daniel and Hubert Burnham, designed the Carbide and Carbon Building.
 It was the first skyscraper to extensively use color in its exterior facade.
 Instead of the drab grey limestone finish of its predecessors and contemporaries, the building employs the use of dark granite at the base, deep green terra cotta on the tower, and real 24-karat gold leaf at the top.
 The addition of real gold expresses the grandeur of the times and the luxury the building was intended to, and still does, exude.
-Our Crash Course guests always rave this building at the tour’s conclusion.
+Our private tour guests always rave this building at the tour’s conclusion.

 The exuberant style also effectively acted as a marketing tool for attracting clients to purchase their chemicals and products, and also for other companies to rent office space within.
 A rental brochure from the 1930s for the building read, “The effect of such beauty in a building upon the morale of the people employed in it is unquestionably beneficial and inspiring; and to clients, business associates, and visitors, it is constant assurance that the organizations they are dealing with are of the highest calibre.”